How many pages make a book? There is an old story that goes like this.

 I always let readers know if one of my ebooks is a novella.

-It is a short read at around 30,000 to 35,000 words.
-But perhaps I’m showing my age and don’t need to bother anymore.
+Two are short reads, around 30,000 to 35,000 words, but perhaps I’m showing my age and don’t need to bother anymore.

 Who cares about word count, or how many words or pages are in it?